NBKRedSpy/QM_PityUnlock/README.md

 See the [Configuration](#configuration) section below for more information on the settings.

 # Diagnostics

+As per the mod's documentation, the chip is chosen when the chip is created, not when the user finds or unlocks the chip.
+It is expected that sometimes  exact same unlocked chip twice will be found twice in a raid or at a station.

-If the mod appears to not be working, the testing steps can be found at https://github.com/NBKRedSpy/QM_PityUnlock/blob/main/Testing.md
+If the mod appears to not be working, the testing steps can be found at https://github.com/NBKRedSpy/QM_PityUnlock/blob/main/Testing.md .

 # Credits